Whatever You Call It, AI Search Traffic Engages More Than Any Other Channel

 Setup is one script tag and about five minutes.
 No plugin, no PHP, no database overhead, no cookie banner.
 Within a few days you have your own version of the table above, built from your own traffic.

 Maybe you find AI Search is already a real share of your visitors and you just never measured it.
-Maybe you find it is still a sliver.
+Maybe you find it's still a sliver.
 Either way, the engagement column sitting next to it is usually the moment the channel stops feeling abstract and starts feeling like something you want more of.

-That is exactly how it went for me when I first saw it in our own data.
+That's exactly how it went for me when I first saw it in our own data.
 The headline number was striking.
 The cross-site consistency is the part that made me write this down.

 David Karpik